grommunio/admin-web/README.md

 # Set up for development

 This webapp uses [yarn](https://yarnpkg.com/) and [caddy](https://caddyserver.com/) for development.
-You need 2 seperate terminals to run this app.
+You need 2 separate terminals to run this app.
 One to run `yarn` and one to setup a `caddy` reverse proxy to access the backend server.
 To build for production, this webapp uses a `Makefile` with [GNU Make](https://www.gnu.org/software/make/)

 ## yarn